The 2017 Hands in the Million Challenge on 3D Hand Pose Estimation

 - Go to the Participate tab > Submit/View Results

 - Choose the task to submit results (Frame/Tracking).
 Click the button ‘Submit’ and upload your generated .zip file.
 Here you can monitor the process of your submission.
 The submission won’t be complete until the tab STATUS is set to Finished.
 If you click the button ‘+’ you can access details of your submission such as your results and the output log (if your submission fails due to an error in the format, this will be useful).
-If the submission is succesful, a button ‘Submit to Leaderboard’ will appear and you can choose whether you want your result to be public or not.
 You may find this webpage useful.

 - You can submit results up to 5 times per day until the submission deadline (